-Stewart Platforms provide the realistic movement necessary for flight simulators, and are also used in robotic surgery.
-Normally they are only seen in universities, because students have to build custom machines for specific applications.
-As part of Raising Robot Literacy, we believe in making a standardized and affordable robot available "off the shelf".
-Making robots more accessible to more people, and helping to promote their use and understanding.
+Historically, they have only been seen in universities, because students have had to build custom machines, for specific applications.
+We believe in making a standardized and affordable “off-the-shelf” robot available.
+Making robots more accessible to more people, and helping to promote their use and understanding, is what we do.

 - 1500g static holding force (worst case, tested to failure)